AKUINO/LoRanne/README.md

 Redundancy of central module is possible: the two modules then share the same ID.
 A central module may not have received a package and therefore ask to retransmit a message well received by the other module: redundant transmissions are therefore discarded based on ID+timestamp.

 ## Radio packet representation
-This format will be used only if CayenneLPP  ( https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload ) cannot be adapted.
+This format will be used only if CayenneLPP ( https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload ) or others (TLV, ASN.BER) are not adapted.
+Our format is more compact because of the limitation of 32 sensors per module.

 Timestamp is the number of seconds since 01/01/2018 but the lowest values (0, 1, 2, ...) indicates different statuses and conditions needed to be solved before resynchronizing the clocks or resuming transmissions.